reonZ/pf2e-hero-actions/README.md

 ![](./readme/settings.webp)

-Because the module cannot infer which table you are using in the case of a custom table, you will need to provide its UUID manually in the settings, to do so, open your table and `Right + Click` on the 📔 next to its name in the title bar, this will copy its UUID to your clipboard.
+Because the module cannot infer which table you are using in the case of a custom table, you will need to provide its UUID manually in the settings, to do so, open your table and `Right-Click` on the 📔 next to its name in the title bar, this will copy its UUID to your clipboard.

-## Table Creation Macro
+## Macro: Table Creation

 ![](./readme/create.webp)